-Julia (34) holds a Ph.D. in mathematics and has been involved in trans activism for 10 years.
+Julia (37) holds a Ph.D. in mathematics and has been involved in trans activism for more than 10 years.
 Julia has considerably shaped TGEU's advocacy work and policy.
 She has actively developed many contacts with decision makers and other stakeholders in the EU, the CoE and other governmental and non governmental organizations.
 She has represented TGEU and trans interests on numerous conferences and meetings.

 Julia has been involved in TGEU since the beginning in 2005 and contributed to the development of the organization as Steering Committee member, vice- and co-chair.
 During this period she has gained experience in chairing and leading a organization like TGEU.